 But it is also true that visits to this unusual site are offered by some adventure tourism companies – Wondermondo is not sure who is cheating whom here.

 Myths and truth

 A wish to experience sensation and the “copy&paste” culture has created some myths about the sinkholes of Sarisariñama tepui.
 It is about time to dispel some of them:

 - Sinkholes of Sarisariñama are the largest/ deepest in the world.
-Not true: for example, Abismo Guy Collet in Brasil is even 671 metres deep and the Sima Aonda (Venezuela) is 383 metres deep.
+Not true: for example, Abismo Guy Collet in Brasil is even 671 meters deep and the Sima Aonda (Venezuela) is 383 meters deep.

 - Both sinkholes are perfectly round.
 Not true: both Sima Humboldt and Sima Martel are elongated and not even in form.

-- Mechanism of formation of these sinkholes is a total mystery to scientists.
-Not true: it has been pretty clear since the expedition from 1976.
+- Mechanism of the formation of these sinkholes is a total mystery to scientists.
+Not true: it has been pretty clear since the expedition in 1976.